Satisfactory completion of coursework and practicum. General requirements for the Ph.D. include:

 Two faculty members evaluate each student in a standardized half-day oral exam.

 The student is given written clinical case material, including a brief history and assessment data from intellectual, personality, and neuropsychological testing.
 The student is expected to state relevant factors in the case, describe how to arrive at a differential diagnosis, integrate, interpret and discuss assessment data, describe factors relevant to intervention, plan intervention strategies, and answer specific questions relating to professional issues, ethics, and cultural diversity.

-After a student is acceptance into candidacy and successful completes the Clinical Examination, the Dean appoints an ad hoc doctoral committee upon recommendation by the Program Director.
+After a student is accepted into candidacy, an ad hoc doctoral committee is appointed by the Clinical Psychology Graduate Program Director.
 This committee conducts a preliminary proposal examination, supervises the dissertation, and carries out the final oral examination in which the student defends his or her work.